sethblack/black-seo-analyzer/README.md

 Yes, our integrated headless browser technology provides full JavaScript rendering capabilities.
 This ensures accurate analysis of modern web applications built with React, Angular, Vue.js, and other JavaScript frameworks.

 **How are updates handled?**
-Updates are provided via our GitHub repository and automatically checked by the tool itself.
-When new versions are available, you'll be notified when running the program.
+Updates are provided via our GitHub repository and can be downloaded at any time.
 You'll receive all future updates at no additional cost.
+Life-time ownership.